 Gender-Affirming Voice Care

-Gender Affirming Voice Modification is a therapeutic experience aimed at helping members of the transgender and non-binary community find a voice that feels most authentic to their gender identity.
-At Becker ENT, we offer gender-affirming voice therapy with a trained speech-language pathologist who specializes in voice.
-Our goal is to help gender-diverse clients learn how to use their vocal instrument in a way that feels most affirming to them, both in their everyday life and in achieving their specific voice goals.
+Gender Affirming Voice Modification is a therapeutic experience aimed at helping members of transgender and non-binary people find a voice that feels most authentic to their gender identity.
+At Becker ENT, we offer gender-affirming voice therapy with a trained speech therapist who specializes in voice.
+Our voice therapy goals are to help gender-diverse clients learn how to use their vocal instrument in a way that feels most affirming to them, both in their everyday life and in achieving their specific voice goals.

 The voice is a complex instrument that can vary from day to day based on external factors such as exhaustion, allergies, or illness.
+Facial expressions, voice quality, and even the ability to maintain eye contact can influence one’s voice.
 Understanding how your vocal instrument works from a physiologic standpoint gives you more control over what you sound like each and every day.
-Through individualized, one-on-one sessions, our skilled therapist will teach you techniques and provide direct feedback, allowing you to practice exercises that will help you achieve your voice goals.
+Through individualized, one-on-one sessions, our skilled therapist will teach you techniques, including vocal exercises, and provide direct feedback, allowing you to practice exercises that will help you achieve your voice goals.
+Consistent practice and relaxation exercises will form an integral part of your treatment plan.
 By undergoing Gender Affirming Voice Modification at Becker ENT, you’ll gain the tools you need to speak confidently and authentically, no matter what the situation.

-As speech-language pathologists who specialize in voice rehabilitation, we have a unique and in-depth understanding of how voice is made.
-The way a person’s voice sounds has to do with so many different elements from the airflow to vocal fold closure/vibration to how we shape our throats and mouths.
+As speech therapists who specialize in voice rehabilitation, we have an in-depth understanding of how voice is made.
+The way a person’s voice sounds has to do with many different elements—from the airflow to vocal fold closure/vibration to how we shape our throats and mouths.
 Believe it or not, we have control over every individual element that goes into creating a voice.
-Modification of one or more of these individual elements can greatly change how a speaker sounds.
-Our aim as voice therapists is not to tell you how you SHOULD sound, but to help you learn to use the vocal instrument you already have to sound the way you WANT.
+Modification of any of these elements can greatly change how a speaker sounds.
+Our aim as voice therapists is not to tell you how you should sound, but to help you learn to use your vocal instrument to sound the way you want.

-As stated above, Gender Affirming Care for the voice can be generally described as learning the tools to find an affirming vocal quality.
-However, Gender Affirming Voice Modification (also known as Transgender Voice Modification), is often categorized into three sub-sections: Voice Feminization/Transfeminine Speakers, Voice Masculanization/Transmasculine Speakers, and Gender-Nonconforming voice/Non-Binary Speakers.
-There are societal vocal and communication norms that have been described through research that are traditionally deemed “feminine” vs. “masculine” voice characteristics.
-While these norms are not necessary to follow, it is helpful to understand how they play into vocal quality to inform a client’s decision about their voice modification.
+Gender-Affirming Care for the voice can be generally described as learning the tools to find an affirming vocal quality.
+However, Gender-Affirming Voice Modification (also known as Transgender Voice Modification) is often categorized into three sub-sections: Voice Feminization Therapy for Transfeminine Speakers, Voice Masculinization Therapy for Transmasculine Speakers, and Gender-Nonconforming voice therapy for Non-Binary Speakers.
+Societal vocal and communication norms are traditionally deemed “feminine” or “masculine” voice characteristics.
+While following these norms is not necessary, it is helpful to understand how they play into vocal quality to inform any decision about voice modification.

-The pitch of someone’s voice is determined by physiological factors such as the tension of the vocal cords.
-A higher pitch is the most commonly brought forth goal by transfeminine speakers.
-While the pitch is not the only feature used to achieve a more feminine-sounding voice, it is often one of the most important ones.
+The pitch of the voice is determined by factors such as the tension of the vocal cords and the state of the voice box.
+A higher pitch is the most common goal of transfeminine speakers.
 Studies show that the average cisgender feminine speaking pitch is about an octave higher than the average cisgender masculine speaking pitch.
-Therefore, working with a trained clinician for Transgender voice therapy to achieve a higher voice pitch can be a key component of the transition process toward an authentic voice.
+Therefore, working with a trained clinician for Transgender Voice Therapy to achieve a higher voice pitch can be a key component of the transition process toward an authentic voice.

-If you are someone who is AMAB and has gone through puberty, the hormone testosterone has caused physical changes that thicken the vocal folds and thus deepened the voice.
-These physical changes are irreversible without surgery, such as voice feminization surgery.
-Suppressing the hormone testosterone and taking estrogen as part of hormone therapy will not change the voice, but Transgender voice therapy sessions can help you learn to use the muscles of the voice to adjust pitch so that your voice sounds higher.
-It is important to learn to do this in an efficient and healthy way from a trained clinician so that you do not cause vocal fatigue or lasting vocal injuries, ensuring vocal health.
+For an AMAB individual who has gone through puberty, testosterone has caused physical changes that thicken the vocal folds and thus deepen the voice, leading to a masculine vocal range.
+These physical changes are irreversible without surgery such as voice feminization surgery.
+Hormone treatments will not alter the current voice, but with consistent practice during Transgender Voice Therapy sessions, you can learn to use the muscles of the voice to adjust pitch to a more feminine range.
+It’s vital to learn this from a trained clinician to prevent vocal fatigue or lasting voice disorders and to ensure vocal health.

 The definition of resonance is the reverberation of sound in space.
-When humans speak, resonance occurs in our chest, neck, and head.
-If you naturally have a larger head and neck, your voice may naturally sound large and full and booming.
+When we speak, sounds resonates in our chest, neck, and head.
+If you have a larger head and neck, your voice may naturally sound large and full and booming.
 If you have a smaller head and neck, your voice may sound smaller and younger.
-A commonly used analogy is the difference in sound between a violin and a cello.
+Compare the difference in sound between a violin and a cello.
 They are very similar instruments but with different body sizes, making the same note on each instrument sound different (due to resonance).
-Fortunately, resonance is not only created by our born bodily features.
-We can also shift where the reverberation of the voice is most prominent by how we shape our throat and mouth, which is a key element of Transgender voice therapy.
-Having a brighter, smaller, more forward resonance can give a sound that is more often deemed feminine, regardless of pitch, thus influencing gender perception.
+The resonance becomes an essential part of the treatment plan when undergoing voice transition.
+Having a brighter, smaller, more forward resonance, almost like a breathy voice, can give a sound that is more often deemed feminine, regardless of pitch, thus influencing gender perception.

-In addition to resonance and pitch, various other communication characteristics can be modified, such as articulation, intonation, loudness level, non-verbal communication choices, and word choice.
-Addressing these vocal qualities with a skilled voice therapist can improve the overall quality of life and communication for gender-diverse clients seeking Transgender voice therapy.
+Besides resonance and pitch, there are several other communication characteristics that can be modified.
+These include articulation, intonation, loudness level, non-verbal communication choices such as facial expressions, and word choice.
+Speech therapy may incorporate vocal exercises and relaxation exercises to improve these areas.
+Addressing these vocal qualities with a skilled speech therapist can improve the overall quality of life and communication for gender-diverse clients seeking Transgender voice therapy.
+The rise of online voice therapy also makes it easier for individuals to access these services.

-AFAB individuals (individuals assigned female at birth) who identify as transgender men may choose to undergo testosterone hormone therapy as part of their transition process.
-Testosterone therapy can cause the vocal folds to thicken, resulting in a lower-pitched voice that is more congruent with a cisgender male’s typical pitch range.
-This change in vocal pitch is generally irreversible and occurs within the first 6-12 months of therapy.
-While voice therapy may be less commonly sought out by transmasculine individuals than transfeminine individuals, it can still be beneficial in helping patients develop their communication style and vocal characteristics.
+AFAB individuals (individuals assigned female at birth) who identify as transgender men or non-binary people leaning towards the masculine end of the gender spectrum may choose to undergo testosterone hormone therapy as part of their transition process.
+Testosterone therapy can cause the vocal folds to thicken, resulting in a lower-pitched voice that aligns with a cisgender male’s typical pitch range.
+This change in vocal pitch is generally irreversible and occurs within the first 6–12 months of therapy.

 Due to this effect of testosterone on the voice, voice therapy for individuals wishing to masculinize their voice tends to be less sought out.
 But it is not without its benefits.

-Speech pathologists who specialize in transgender voice therapy can assist individuals in developing a more masculine communication style.
-Along with the pitch, like with voice feminization, other vocal characteristics such as resonance, articulation, nonverbal communication, and loudness level can be modified to create a more authentic voice that better aligns with an individual’s gender identity.
-By working with a speech pathologist, transmasculine individuals can improve their vocal health and overall quality of life.
+A speech therapist who specializes in transgender voice therapy can help individuals develop a more masculine communication style.
+Like with voice feminization, other vocal characteristics such as resonance, articulation, nonverbal communication, and loudness level can be modified to create a more authentic voice that better aligns with an individual’s gender identity.
+By working on an action plan with a speech therapist, transmasculine individuals can improve their vocal health and overall quality of life.
+The therapy may also help with managing any potential voice disorders that could arise from the effects of hormone treatments.

-If you are an individual who does not feel that your gender aligns with either female or male and you wish for your voice to reflect a non-binary self, understanding the various aspects of voice that are in traditionally gender-based norms in communication and learning to control your vocal instrument is the most effective way to find a voice that feels congruent with your identity.
+If you do not feel that your gender aligns with either female or male and you wish for your voice to reflect a non-binary self, understanding the traditional gender-based norms in communication and learning to control your vocal instrument is the most effective way to find a voice that feels congruent with your identity.
 Some gender-diverse people may want to be able to sound more feminine in some settings and more masculine in other settings.
-The vocal instrument is amazing and understanding how to “play” it correctly will allow you the freedom to be fluid with your vocal presentation.
+The vocal instrument is amazing, and understanding how to “play” it correctly will allow you the freedom to be fluid with your vocal presentation.

 TELEHEALTH